CHAPTER 5

 "And when He had taken the book, the four beasts and four and twenty elders fell down before the Lamb, having every one of them harps, and golden vials full of odours, which are the prayers of saints."

 Remember, John is writing down what he is witnessing.
 These verses that we are studying will take place after the Rapture has occurred.
-Saints in Heaven will be witnessing Jesus, as the Lamb slain, taking this holy book out of the hand of His Father.
+Saints in Heaven will be witnessing Jesus, as the "Lamb" slain, taking this holy "book" out of the hand of His Father.
 The four beasts and the twenty-four elders will fall before Jesus and worship Him.
 Every one of the elders will have a harp.
-God used David and his harp to chase away the evil spirit that was taunting Saul (1 Samuel 16:23).
-But mainly, harps are used in moments of joy and thanksgiving.
-The harp signifies joy and excellent events.
-There is great joy in Heaven at this time as the Lamb of God is about to open this book.
+Harps are used in moments of joy and thanksgiving.
+The harp is also used in signifies joy events.
+There is great joy in Heaven at this time when the "Lamb of God" is about to open this "book".

 Every elder also had a golden vial "full of odours".
 A vial is pictured here.
 It is a beautiful container.
 The vials mentioned here in our verse are made of fine gold.
 They are also full.
 They are filled to the top with odours.
 Odours are a sweet smell, a perfume, a wonderful scent.
 It is revealed to us what this wonderful scent is.
 Remember, Revelation is to reveal!
 All through Revelation, God is revealing to us what is to come.
-And these sweet odours are to come before God's throne.
+And these sweet odours are to come up before God's throne.
 What are these sweet odours?
 God reveals this in our verse.
 Odours are "the prayers of saints".
-These vials that the twenty-fours elders are holding are full of our prayers!
+These vials, that the twenty-fours elders are holding, are full of our prayers!
 Isn't it something that the word 'odours' has the word 'ours' in it.
 Interesting.
 I wonder what our prayers are.
 Are they our prayers for our loved ones?
-Are they prayers for those left on the earth during the Great Tribulation?
-Are they prayers, praise, and thankfulness to our precious Saviour Who gave Himself for us?
-One thing is for certain, and that is we are the ones who offer up the prayers that have been saved in these golden vials.
+Are they our prayers for those left on the earth during the Great Tribulation?
+Are they our prayers, praise, and thankfulness to our precious Saviour Who gave Himself for us?
+One thing is for certain, and that is we are the ones whose prayers that are saved in these golden vials.
 How is your prayer life?
-Your prayers will be saved in a golden vial to be revealed someday.
-We will be reading more about these prayers when we get to Chapter 8 of Revelation.
+Your prayers will be saved in a golden vial to be offered up to God Almighty someday soon.

 VERSE 9: (Chapter 5)